 - Green beans

 - Berries, such as blackberries, strawberries, raspberries, and blueberries

-All meats are keto friendly because they are pure protein and fat, containing zero carbs.
-Watch out for processed meats that may contain additives like sugar.
+Meats are low carb because they are mainly protein and fat, containing almost no carbs.
+Watch out for processed meats that may contain extra ingredients like sugar.

 - Pork, such as bacon and ham

 - Sausages and ground meat, such as ground beef, ground pork, ground turkey, and ground chicken

 - Deli-style or lunch meats, such as roast beef, pastrami, and turkey slices

 - Cold cured meats, such as pepperoni, salami, and prosciutto

 - Fish, such as salmon, cod, halibut, trout, and swordfish